-Since I don’t have many details about what your teams are fighting about let me dig down to what I usually see when there are opposing camps and no signs of listening to each other.
+Since I don’t have many details about what your teams are fighting about, let me dig down to what I usually see when there are opposing camps and no signs of listening to each other.

-Stress goes up and logic goes down.
+Stress goes up, and logic goes down.

-Our internal Stress Monsters take charge and it becomes all about winners and losers, not about doing the right thing.
+Our internal Stress Monsters take charge, and it becomes all about winners and losers, not about doing the right thing.

-Loyalty shows up as a rigid, unbending way of responding.
+When stress is high, loyalty shows up as a rigid, unbending way of responding.
 Then arguments and drama, shrill or silent, sabotage relationships and work effectiveness.
 Individuals dig in and won’t move, won’t see the other side, won’t make room for change.

 Debate rather than dialogue is the name of the game.
-Talk becomes overheated (thus you are right about living in a super-hot hell).
+Talk becomes overheated (thus, you are right about living in a super-hot hell).

-I suggest a pivot.
+Therefore, I suggest a pivot.

 Before you shake your head that I’m just another leadership expert sitting in front of a computer with no real wounds from being in the trenches, please keep reading.

-I also believe that once you can take a few minutes and talk about something other than the tensions at work you may get a whole new perspective.
+I also believe that once you can take a few minutes and talk about something other than the tensions at work, you may get a whole new perspective.
 And guess what, you may also help Suzie and Dan gain a new way of looking at the present situation.

-Start with creating a new emotional connection and then you can go to the work issues.
+Start with creating a new emotional connection, and then you can go to the work issues.

-Here’s some advice from my book “Don’t Bring It To Work:
+Here’s some advice from my book “Don’t Bring It To Work”:

 happens at work.
 Often fear of speaking about personal

-situations is seen as “whimpy.”
-And in many workplaces the
+situations is “whimpy.”
+In many workplaces the

-“stiff upper lip” philosophy is the way to go.
+stiff upper lip” philosophy is the way to go.
 When there is

 room to talk truly about how you feel and can express